wilaak/radix-router/README.md

 ```
 ## Registering Routes

 Routes are registered using the `add()` method.
 You can assign any value as the handler.
-The order of route matching is: static > parameter.
+The order of route matching is: static > parameter > wildcard.

 > **Note:** Paths are normalized by removing trailing slashes.
 For example, both `/about` and `/about/` will be treated as the same route.